 In the fall of 2013, the District began management of invasive plant species within its spreading facilities.
 These species may cause operational or maintenance issues within the facilities as well as being capable of taking over native species.
-The District's is currently managing five invasive plant species in both of its spreading facilities; Tree Tobacco, Castor Bean, Fountain Grass, Tamarisk and Arundo.
-These species have been found within the facilities within the past 5 years, and are managed differently based on the plant type.
+The District's is currently managing nine invasive plant species and 2 invasive grasses in both of its spreading facilities.
+These species have been found within the facilities, and are managed differently based on the plant type.
+Appendix G is a copy of the Noxious Nine, the District's information on the invasive plants that are being managed within its facilities.
 District Staff utilizes additional assistance for planned removal efforts of specific species.
-Cal Fire and IERCD have been contracted with for additional assistance.
+Cal Fire, SAWA, and IERCD have been contracted with for additional assistance.